ThoberDetofeno/python-challenges/teste.md

 ## Opening (0:00-0:30)

 Hello!
-My name is Thober Detofeno, and I'm excited to share my technical design for the SupportWise AI Co-pilot challenge.
+My name is Thober Detofeno, and I'm happy to share my technical design for the SupportWise AI Co-pilot challenge.

-With over 20 years in software development and the last 4 years specializing in AI engineering with Python, AWS, and generative AI models like Claude and GPT, I've designed a solution that transforms how non-technical users interact with complex support data.
+I have worked in software development for over 20 years.
+In the last 4 years, I've focused on AI engineering with Python, AWS, and AI models like Claude and GPT.
+I've designed a solution that helps non-technical users work with complex data easily .

-Let me walk you through how I approached this challenge and the key architectural decisions I made.
+Let me show you how I solved this challenge and the decisions I made.

 ---

 ## Problem Understanding (0:30-1:00)

-The core challenge is empowering Brenda, a brilliant Head of Support who isn't a data engineer, to extract insights from millions of Zendesk tickets using natural language.
+The main challenge is empowering Brenda, a brilliant Head of Support who isn't a data engineer, to extract insights from millions of Zendesk tickets using natural language.

 The system needs to handle three critical journeys:
-- Simple reporting with sub-5-second responses
+- Simple reporting with less 5-second responses
 - Complex business insights requiring AI analysis
 - Persistent, reusable reports that save time

 With millions of tickets spanning years, the technical complexity is significant.
-But I've designed a solution that makes this seamless.
+But I've designed a solution for this problem.

 ---